 1.2.
-Document layout
+Document layout 10

-For ease of use, a list of the guideline statements that summarise the key points of the guidance is included at the end of this chapter.
-These guideline statements are also included in italics at the beginning of each section for the individual elements of the assessment in chapter 2.
+For ease of use, a list of the guideline statements that summarise the key 11 points of the guidance is included at the end of this chapter.
+These guideline 12 statements are also included in italics at the beginning of each section for the 13 individual elements of the assessment in chapter 2.
+14 15 interchangeable.
+The following outlines the specific meanings that may be 19 inferred for these terms within the context of these guidelines and identifies 20 the term that will be used throughout the guidelines for the purpose of 21

 1.3.
-Explanation of terms
+Explanation of terms 16

-A number of terms used in the guidelines may be interpreted more broadly elsewhere or have synonymous terms that may be considered interchangeable.
-The following outlines the specific meanings that may be inferred for these terms within the context of these guidelines and identifies the term that will be used throughout the guidelines for the purpose of consistency.
+A number of terms used in the guidelines may be interpreted more broadly 17 elsewhere or have synonymous terms that may be considered 18

-'Economic evaluation' refers to an analysis that evaluates the costs and consequences of heath technologies.
-It includes cost-effectiveness analysis (CEA), cost-utility analysis (CUA) and cost-benefit analysis (CBA).
-These are reviewed in detail in the Guidelines for the Economic Evaluation of Health Technologies in Ireland.
-The term 'economic evaluation' should be considered to be interchangeable with any of the terms CEA, CUA or CBA, with the term 'economic evaluation' used throughout these guidelines for the purpose of consistency.
+- consistency.
+22 - 23

-'Technology' includes any intervention that may be used to promote health, to prevent, diagnose or treat disease, or that is used in rehabilitation or longterm care.
-This includes: pharmaceuticals, devices, medical equipment, medical and surgical procedures, and the organisational and supportive systems within which healthcare is provided.
-Within the context of these guidelines the terms 'intervention' and 'technology' should be considered to be interchangeable, with the term 'technology' used throughout for the purpose of consistency.
+'Economic evaluation' refers to an analysis that evaluates the costs and 24 consequences of heath technologies.
+It includes cost-effectiveness analysis 25 (CEA), cost-utility analysis (CUA) and cost-benefit analysis (CBA).
+These are 26 reviewed in detail in the Guidelines for the Economic Evaluation of Health 27 Technologies in Ireland.
+The term 'economic evaluation' should be considered 28 to be interchangeable with any of the terms CEA, CUA or CBA, with the term 29 'economic evaluation' used throughout these guidelines for the purpose of 30 consistency.
+31

-'Reimbursement' refers to the decision to fund a new technology.
-This includes: agreements to pay a manufacturer for a good or service supplied, decisions to implement new programmes (e.g. a public health screening programme) and decisions regarding changes to the service setting within which care is provided.
+'Technology' includes any intervention that may be used to promote health, to 33 prevent, diagnose or treat disease, or that is used in rehabilitation or long-34 term care.
+This includes: pharmaceuticals, devices, medical equipment, 35 medical and surgical procedures, and the organisational and supportive 36 systems within which healthcare is provided.
+Within the context of these 37 quidelines the terms 'intervention' and 'technology' should be considered to 38 be interchangeable, with the term 'technology' used throughout for the 39 purpose of consistency.
+40 includes: agreements to pay a manufacturer for a good or service supplied, 43 decisions to implement new programmes (e.g. a public health screening 44 programme) and decisions regarding changes to the service setting within 1 which care is provided.
+2